-The School will exclude employees with close contact COVID-19 exposure from the workplace for 10 days after the last known close contact COVID-19 exposure, unless the employee develops symptoms.
-If the employee develops symptoms, the employee must satisfy the return-to-work criteria in Section IV.K
+The School will exclude employees with close contact COVID-19 exposure from the workplace for 10-14 days after the last known close contact COVID-19 exposure, in accordance with the latest guidance from the DPH.

 3. Provision of Benefits to Excluded from Work as a Result of a Positive COVID-19 Test or Diagnosis or a Close Contact COVID-19 Exposure